Azure/azure-functions-sql-extension/docs/GeneralSetup.md

     (<i>Note: when pasting in the connection string, you will need to replace part of the connection string where it says '{your_password}' with your Azure SQL Server password</i>)
    </details>

 3. Open the generated `local.settings.json` file and in the `Values` section verify you have the below.
-If not, add the below and replace `{connection_string}` with the your connection string from the previous step:
+If not, add the below and replace `{connection_string}` with your connection string from the previous step:

     ```json
     "AzureWebJobsStorage": "UseDevelopmentStorage=true",